neroden/timetable_kit/README.rst

 Like GTFS Kit, it uses `PANDAS <https://pandas.pydata.org>` to do the heavy lifting.
 It was most recently tested with PANDAS 2.1.4.

 Timetable Kit also requires the jinja2 package.
-PANDAS depends on jinja2, but also timetable_kit uses the Jinja2 template system directly.
+Jinja2 templates are used extensively.

 It uses Weasyprint to convert HTML timetables to PDF timetables.